-This Week in Petroleum History, April 24 – 30
+This Week in Petroleum History, April 23 to April 29

 April 24, 1911 – Magnolia Petroleum founded

 The Magnolia Petroleum Company was founded as an unincorporated joint-stock association – a consolidation of several companies, the first of which began as a small refinery in Corsicana, Texas, in 1898.

-After Magnolia Petroleum established service stations in southwestern states (including stations today preserved on Route 66), Standard Oil Company of New York began acquiring Magnolia in 1925.
-When Standard Oil of New York and the Vacuum Oil Company merged in 1931 to form Socony-Vacuum Oil Company, Magnolia became the leading affiliate of the new nationwide company.
+After Magnolia Petroleum established service stations in southwestern states (including stations today preserved on Route 66), Standard Oil Company of New York began acquiring the company in 1925.
+When Standard Oil of New York and the Vacuum Oil Company merged in 1931 to form Socony-Vacuum Oil Company, Magnolia became the leading affiliate of the new, nationwide company.

-Headquartered in its iconic Dallas skyscraper by the early 1930s, Magnolia operated in 20 states and employed 12,500 people.
+Headquartered in its iconic Dallas skyscraper by the early 1930s, Magnolia operated in 20 states.
 The company adopted the Socony-Vacuum Oil (the future Mobil) red Pegasus logo, which began rotating atop the Magnolia Building in 1934.
 Learn more in Mobil’s High-Flying Trademark.